theletterjwithadot/Ultimate-Config-for-L4D2/README.md

  1. Read through the config to understand what is happening
  2. Drop the folders into your game directory:
 `.../Steam/steamapps/common/Left 4 Dead 2/left4dead2/`
- 3. Setup launch options of L4D2 - Right-click Left 4 Dead 2 >> Properties >> Set Launch Options
+ 3. Setup launch options of L4D2: `Right-click Left 4 Dead 2 >> Properties >> Set Launch Options`
  4. Add the following line into the box: `-lv +mat_queue_mode 2 +precache_all_survivors 1 -novid -console -noipx -nod3d9ex -nojoy -noforcemaccel -noforcemparms +mat_motion_blur_percent_of_screen_max 0 +clientport 27619`
  5. Remove `-lv` if you want all the gore and violence
- 6. Setup video settings as per given below if you have a potato computer like mine (you may use your own settings for items in **bold** if you have a beast computer)
+ 6. Setup video settings as per given below if you have a potato computer like mine (you may use your higher settings for items in **bold** if you have a beast)

 | Setting                     	| Value                                                    	|
 |-----------------------------	|----------------------------------------------------------	|